HIRO-MicroDataCenters-BV/Cognitive-Framework/README.md

 ## Support

-For support, contact us via email or through our issue tracker.
+For support, contact us via info@hiro-microdatacenters.nl or through our issue tracker.

 ## Roadmap